 The Social Security benefit program is officially called OASDI – Old Age, Survivor, and Disability Insurance.
 As the name suggests, it consists of two parts – the disability income part, and the retirement income part.

-The program is funded by payroll taxes under the Federal Insurance Contributions Act (FICA): 7.65% of your gross pay, matched by your employer, up to $118,500 in 2016.
-This means that, on that same amount, your employer withholds $9065.25 from your pay, and matches that amount equally.
+The program is funded by payroll taxes under the Federal Insurance Contributions Act (FICA): 7.65% of your gross pay, matched by your employer, on your earnings up to $137,700 in 2020.
+This means that, on that same amount, your employer withholds $10,534.05 from your pay, and matches that amount equally.
 Technically, the social security amount is 6.2% and the Medicare amount is 1.45%, and these total to 7.65%.
-If you earn more than $118,500, then only the 1.45% Medicare tax is withheld on the amount of your pay north of $118,500 – so you sort of get a little raise in your paycheck.
-(Under Obamacare, when you earn above $200,000 the Medicare rate rises to 2.35%.)
+If you earn more than $137,700, then only the 1.45% Medicare tax is withheld on the amount of your pay north of $137,700 – so you sort of get a little raise in your paycheck.
+Additional Medicare taxes kick in when you earn above $200,000.

 By law, any excess of revenue that Social Security receives must be loaned to the General Fund of the Treasury.
 There is no lockbox, per se.
-Estimates vary widely, but sometime in the 2030’s Social security is projected to have no further surpluses, but will instead need to borrow funds from the Treasury.
+From SSA.gov the Social Security Administration projects that in 2037 there will be no further surpluses, but will instead need to borrow funds from the Treasury.
 This is the underfunding that we read about not infrequently in the news.
 I’ll give a few thoughts on that later in this piece.

 As with any Federal program, the rules surrounding OASDI are detailed and complex.
 My intention here is to provide a good, broad overview.